mcharrod/git_wizardry/inspirations/my_inspirations.md

 Seeing unequal treatment and bias toward marginalized people inspires me to do everything I can to dismantle a system designed to extract value out of people with no regard to their health or quality of life.

 in short, a system that favors profit above anything else inherently fails the vast majority of people in that system.
-This inspires me to do everything I can in my lifetime
+This inspires me to do everything I can in my lifetime to get things moving towards something better than what we have now.